 We can see a Build Version menu there.
 Continually click the option until it enables the Developer options

 Now, return to Settings.
 We can see the Developer options menu there.
 Enable it.
 Also, enable the USB debugging option in it.

 Connect our mobile device with the Ubuntu system using the USB port.
 Type the below command to check whether our mobile device is connected or not.

 Now, From the VS studio terminal, run the below command to run the app.

 So in this tutorial, we learned the steps to install React Native on Ubuntu 18.0.1.
-These steps are compatible with any versions of Ubuntu.
+These steps are compatible with any version of Ubuntu.